jasminediaconu/GoGreen/README.md

  <br/>

 ## About us
-University project developed in a team of 7 peope.
+University project developed in a team of 7 peope for the course CSE1105 - Object-Oriented Programming Progect (TU Delft).

 Credits to:
 - Jasmine Diaconu